 Events to check out:

-- Festival Flamenco Alburquerque: During this eight-day festival, Albuquerque dedicates itself to the art form of flamenco.
+- Festival Flamenco Alburquerque: During this multi-day festival, Albuquerque dedicates itself to the art form of flamenco.

 - Summerfests: These free concerts around town run from June to August.